hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

   Enter a value:
 ```

-Terraform will indicate what infrastructure changes it plans to make, and prompt
+Terraform returns the planned infrastructure changes, and prompts
 for your approval before it makes those changes.

 This output shows the _execution plan_, describing which actions Terraform will